 The LinkedIn Market Research team surveys its members daily to understand how they’re feeling about their careers, current company, personal finances and more.
 Every two weeks the team aggregates the survey data to analyze the latest in Workforce Confidence trends.
 Consumer confidence measures have historically been a key indicator of the economy, and LinkedIn is in a unique position to measure how people feel, to understand what challenges they’re facing and help find them solutions.

-In the WCI survey, we ask LinkedIn members about:
+In the WCI survey, market researchers ask LinkedIn members about:

 1. Their confidence in their ability to get/hold a job, improve their financial situation and progress in their career.
 We then calculate an ICI (Individual Confidence Index) score from their opinions by assigning each respondent a score (-100, -50, 0, +50, +100), based on how much they agree or disagree with the three statements, and then create a composite average score across all statements.